 An eventual arrival

-MIDI 2.0 has slowly been making its way into everyday music creation.
-Controllers such as the Roland A-88 MKII are now becoming available and are gradually being integrated into various DAWs (Logic Pro already supports it, with other programs likely to follow suit).
-Experts seem to agree that this will eventually become the standard, so it's only a matter of time before it becomes fully integrated into modern music-making.
+MIDI 2.0 has been gradually integrating into everyday music creation.
+Controllers such as the Roland A-88 MKII are now widely available and being incorporated into various DAWs, with Logic Pro already supporting it and other programs following suit.
+Experts agree that MIDI 2.0 will eventually become the standard, fully integrated into modern music-making, supported by the MIDI manufacturers association and showcased by influential figures like Athan Billias in the world of music.

 Kevin Daoust - Guitarist, Guitar Educator, Writer